 Motic in Haiti

 In early 2020, telepathology – a challenge often blocked by resources and cost – seemed finally imminent at the University Hospital, through the ASCP program and the purchase of Motic’s scanners and software.
 However, COVID-19 travel restrictions abruptly put a halt to all installation plans.
-The project was in limbo for many a long month until Motic was introduced to Dr. William Meyer, who presented an opportunity to solve the problem.
-Dr. Meyer has traveled to Haiti for the past seven years, volunteering his time to teach for ophthalmic residencies due to a lack of surgeons in the department.
+The project was in limbo for many a long month until Motic was introduced to Dr. Bill Myers, who presented an opportunity to solve the problem.
+Dr. Myers has traveled to Haiti for the past seven years, volunteering his time to teach for ophthalmic residencies due to a lack of surgeons in the department.
 He had a trip scheduled in 2021, and offered to assist with Motic’s scanner installation on his next visit.

-Because Motic’s scanners are designed for plug-and-play installation, Dr. Meyer only needed to meet with Motic once before his trip to receive basic training; the rest of the installation would be supported remotely, relying on the very feature that Motic’s telepathology software was designed for: communication and consultation from any distance.
+Because Motic’s scanners are designed for plug-and-play installation, Dr. Myers only needed to meet with Motic once before his trip to receive basic training; the rest of the installation would be supported remotely, relying on the very feature that Motic’s telepathology software was designed for: communication and consultation from any distance.

 A Successful Remote Installation